vaibhavsagar/website/drafts/quick-easy-nixpkgs-pinning.md

 } ""
 ```

-If we save this to `default.nix` we can use it as follows:
+If we save this to `default.nix` we can use it as follows (unless you're
+reading this more than six months in the future from the time of writing, more
+on that below):

 ```bash
 $ nix-shell default.nix